 California Clean Air Day showcasing zero-emissions vehicles working throughout the city and port and on display at the new Long Beach Civic Center Plaza.

-- BREATHE LA invites you to an exclusive screening of the compelling documentary, THE HUMAN ELEMENT, a riveting and visually rich drama, following environmental photographer James Balog as he explores wildfires, hurricanes, sea level rise, a struggling coal mining community, and our changing air supply.
-Free popcorn and soft drink included!
+- BREATHE LA invited you to an exclusive screening of the compelling documentary, THE HUMAN ELEMENT, a riveting and visually rich drama, following environmental photographer James Balog as he explores wildfires, hurricanes, sea level rise, a struggling coal mining community, and our changing air supply.
+Free popcorn and soft drink were included!

-- Habitat for Humanity of Greater Los Angeles (Habitat LA), the Conservation Corps of Long Beach, and the Washington Neighborhood Association invite you to a tree planting and to learn about conservation efforts happening across the city and the many ways that residents can play a role.
+- Habitat for Humanity of Greater Los Angeles (Habitat LA), the Conservation Corps of Long Beach, and the Washington Neighborhood Association invited you to a tree planting and to learn about conservation efforts happening across the city and the many ways that residents can play a role.

-- Altadena Heritage, Altadena Library District, Altadenans for Clean Healthy Air (CHA CHA), andAltadena Town Council Safe Streets Committee invite you to Altadena’s first Clean Air Day Celebration and Family Fair and learn how you can help clean the air in a fun and friendly environment.
+- Altadena Heritage, Altadena Library District, Altadenans for Clean Healthy Air (CHA CHA), and Altadena Town Council Safe Streets Committee invited you to Altadena’s first Clean Air Day Celebration and Family Fair and to learn how you can help clean the air in a fun and friendly environment.